 - Where Wood Works: Strategies for Heating with Woody Biomass (PDF 4.1 MB) — Wood chips, pellet fuel, cordwood, cofiring with coal, and other approaches

-- Cleaner Burning Wood Stoves and Fireplaces (U.S. Environmental Protection Agency)
+- Choosing the Right Wood Stove (U.S. Environmental Protection Agency)

 - Harnessing the Power of Local Wood Energy: Ensuring a Sustainable Supply of Woodchips for Your School (PDF 1.0 MB).